4 Takeaways From The South Carolina Democratic Debate

 The stock market had some of its worst two-day drops in years because of fears of the virus spreading across the globe and in the United States.

-It's a reminder that for all of the arguing Democrats have been doing about who is most electable, that tussle is a sideshow, especially when weighing the re-election of a president.
+It's a reminder that for all of the arguing Democrats have been doing about who is most electable, that tussle is a sideshow, especially when weighing the reelection of a president.

 With unemployment under 4%, foreign entanglements in the background and no major crises, Trump would normally be the favorite in November.
 But if something goes badly wrong, it may not matter who the Democratic nominee is.
-Re-elections are, first and foremost, a referendum on the sitting president — and this president is one of the most hotly polarizing in the nation's history.
+Reelections are, first and foremost, a referendum on the sitting president — and this president is one of the most hotly polarizing in the nation's history.